✓ Updated July 2026

 Gdańsk Public Transport (ZTM Gdańsk)

-This includes trams and buses, which are the backbone of getting around Gdańsk and its surrounding areas.
-They are efficient for reaching most attractions, including the Old Town, Wrzeszcz, and Oliwa.
+This includes trams and buses, forming the backbone of getting around Gdańsk and its surrounding areas.
+They are efficient for reaching most attractions, including those further from the Old Town, and are a great way to experience local life.

 Taxis and Ride-Sharing Apps